bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 If I'm being so reductive why even use React, which introduces its own cognitive overhead?
-I see this not only as a necessary trade-off, but the very thing that enables our functional expression in the first place.
+I see this not only as a necessary trade-off, but the very thing that enables us to express views and DOM state functionally.

 The DOM API doesn't let us express `view = F(state)` in an efficient manner.
 React makes this possible.